developer-soni/todo-list-react/README.md

 * User can Delete each task
 ## Tools
 * Built using React, Bootstrap, Font-Awesome icons & some components from Reactstrap.
-* Utilized useState and useEffect hooks to effictively edit and save data.
+* Utilized useState and useEffect hooks to effectively edit and save data.
 * Stored data into localStorage.
 Also maintains the state if refreshed.
 * Divided homescreen into components : Home > Cards > EditTask > PopUp.
 * Also utilizedUUIDv4 npm library to add unique keys to elements.